Dear Central College families,

 All student rooms are inspected at the end of the school year for cleanliness and damage beyond regular wear and tear.
 All students sign a housing contract to live on campus.
 The contract contains a damages and costs section.
 Paraphrased, the contract states that students whose rooms require deep cleaning beyond normal and/or damage repair will be assessed charges for the costs necessary to return the room back to its original move-in condition.
-If there is damage to a common area of the residence that is not attributable to a particular student or students, the cost of that damage is then split amongst all students living in that residence.
-The billing for any charges incurred due to room damage in individual rooms and/or common areas occurs in the end of May.
+If there is damage to a common area of the residence that is not attributable to a particular student or students, the cost of that damage will be split among all students living in that residence.
+The billing for any charges incurred due to room damage in individual rooms and/or common areas occurs at the end of May.
 All bills will be sent to students via email.
-Questions regarding billing for cleaning or damages should be directed to Melissa Sharkey, director of residence life, at 641-628-5180 or email@example.com.
+Questions regarding billing for cleaning or damages should be directed to Melissa Sharkey, Assistant Dean and Director of Residence Life, at 641-628-5180 or firstname.lastname@example.org.

 College move-in days for returning students are Monday, Aug.
-26 and Tuesday, Aug.
-27. Please note that this is not a weekend.
-Students and families should prepare accordingly.
-Fall sport athletes will be notified by their coaches over the summer regarding their team move-in date.
+24, and Tuesday, Aug.
+25. Please note this is not a weekend; students and families must prepare accordingly.
+Fall sport athletes who need to return earlier will be notified by their coaches over the summer regarding their team move-in date.
 Classes begin Wednesday, Aug.
-28.
+27.

 Upon moving into his/her assigned room, each resident will complete, sign and return to his/her Resident Adviser a room condition inventory within 24 hours of occupancy.
 This room inventory will be an accurate and complete record of the contents and condition of the assigned room/suite/pod and will be the basis for damage charges if assessed.
-It is extremely important that students are very detailed on this report because any damages found upon check-out that are not listed will be assessed.
+It is extremely important that students are very detailed on this report, because any damages found upon check-out that are not listed on the initial report will be assessed to the student’s account.
 Failure to complete, sign and return the form(s) results in the resident’s assumption of responsibility for any damage evident in the room, suite or pod.

-When packing belongings, below are some items we ask students NOT to bring to campus:
+When packing, students should remember some items we ask them NOT to bring to campus:

-- Pets (Only fish that live under water and do not need to come up for air are allowed in 10 gallon or less tanks.
-Pets are not allowed inside the facility for visits or any period of time.)
+- Pets (Only fish that live under water and do not need to come up for air are allowed in 10-gallon or smaller tanks.
+Pets are not allowed inside the facility for visits)